|

 Today I treat myself to a bit more sleep, getting up at 8 and only being on the road north at 10.

 Somewhat impulsively I decide to go back to Grosvenor Arch and see if I find them lying around there.
 No big surprise, I don't find them.
-I head south on Cottonwood Canyon Road for a few miles and try again to find Candyland, as described by Laurent Martres.
-Still no luck there either, but I do see more of the described landmars and do a nice short hike in a slot canyon there.

 With rainclouds moving in I only get a short impression of the often highly-praised Kodachrmoe State Park just north of Cottonwood Canyon Road.
-As I drive east on highway 12 the t-storms finally begin dumping heavy rain on the area.

 Kodachrome